-NOTE: The foam will overflow from the bottle, so be sure to do this experiment on a washable surface, or place the bottle on a tray.
+NOTE: The foam could overflow from the bottle, so be sure to do this experiment on a washable surface, or place the bottle on a tray.

 What to do

-- Add 8 drops of your favorite food coloring into the bottle.
+- Add about 10 drops of your favorite food coloring into the bottle.

 - Now the adventure starts!
-Pour the yeast water mixture into the bottle (a funnel helps here) and watch the foaminess begin!
+Use the funnel to pour the yeast-water mixture into the bottle and watch the foaminess begin!

 How does it work?

 Foam is awesome!
-The foam you made is special because each tiny foam bubble is filled with oxygen.
-The yeast acted as a catalyst (a helper) to remove the oxygen from the hydrogen peroxide.
-Since it did this very fast, it created lots and lots of bubbles.
+The foam you made is extra-special because each tiny foam bubble is filled with oxygen.
+The yeast acted as a catalyst; a catalyst is used to speed up a reaction.
+It quickly broke apart the oxygen from the hydrogen peroxide.
+Because it did this very fast, it created lots and lots of bubbles.
 Did you notice the bottle got warm.
 Your experiment created a reaction called an Exothermic Reaction – that means it not only created foam, it created heat!
 The foam produced is just water, soap, and oxygen so you can clean it up with a sponge and pour any extra liquid left in the bottle down the drain.